-Brazilian fans can tend to get a bit rowdy when it comes to football, and tomorrow they are bringing that rowdiness to North London.
+Brazilian fans tend to get a bit rowdy when it comes to football, and tomorrow they are bringing that rowdiness to North London.
 England will host an international friendly against the Brazilian National Team tomorrow evening at Wembley.
-Kickoff is at 8pm and this match-up will kickoff to a sold out crowd.
-With that being said, both England and Brazil have already qualified for the 2018 World Cup.
-Gareth Southgate has confirmed that @ericdier will retain the #ThreeLions captaincy for tomorrow's game against Brazil. pic.twitter.com/pB2wbS4IrA — England (@England) November 13, 2017 Italy will try and route Sweden tonight to avoid elimination from the 2018 World Cup.
-Sweden leads Italy 1-0 from their first match-up and if the Italian National Team fa
+A sold-out crowd is expected to be there at kickoff come 8pm.
+Both England and Brazil have already qualified for the 2018 World Cup.
+Gareth Southgate has confirmed that @ericdier will retain the #ThreeLions captaincy for tomorrow's game against Brazil. pic.twitter.com/pB2wbS4IrA — England (@England) November 13, 2017 In another matchup tonight, Italy will try and rout Sweden to avoid elimination from the 2018 World Cup.
+Sweden lead Italy 1-0 from their first match-up and if the Italian National Team falls yet again t

 Nicola Sturgeon announced she would campaign for the EU to stay in the UK at a speech in London this Monday.
 The First Minister of Scotland said that there was “a real chance” of a second referendum on Scotland’s independence if the UK voted to leave the EU.
 Polls tend to show that Scotland will indeed vote to stay in the EU.
 Scottish National Party’s leader asked David Cameron to agree that all four nations of the UK had to vote in favour of leaving to make the exit possible, according to Channel 4 News.
 Such a decision would make “Brexit” very unlikely to happen since Scotland and Northern Island may both vote to stay.
 The European Union is an important trade partner for Scotland as 42% of its export out of the UK were with EU members, she said to The Guardian.
 She